malwwaX/malwwa/README.md

-in order for it to work download setup.bat, setup.py and on releases the malwwa.exe. then put all those files together in one folder.

-before using this you agree to the tos thats in our discord server.
+before using this you agree to the tos thats in our discord server. this script is made for stricly educational purpuses only and shall not be used for iligel things.

-FIRST open setup.bat this is a shortcut to open setup.py. setup.py asks you for you're user id from discord you need this correct for this to work with your discord account. then it creates a .json file with your user id in, you always need malwwa.exe and the .json file together in the same folder for this to work. now you can open the malwwa.exe .
+The owner of the script is not responsible for nothing, if you disagree dont use the script and leave our server.

+First open "SETP 1- Setup.bat" This will automaticly open "Setup.py" This will ask you for your discord user id (The user id you gave will only see the channel in discord)

+Step 2 open "SETP 2-Create exe.bat" this will create an .exe file.
+Now this file will be in a new created folder.
+Setp 3 open the malwwa.exe file.

+this script is made for stricly educational purpuses only and shall not be used for iligel things.
+The owner of the script is not responsible for nothing, if you disagree dont use the script and leave our server.

 once it works you can check the server "https://discord.gg/rYF5DFcfY2" with the account you put the user id on and look for you're pc name.